alvinwan/lstsq/README.md

 Featurizations (`featurizations/`):
 - `a3c.py` -- Standalone script, uses A3C nn to featurize, can output any layer from policy to conv.
 - `conv.py` -- Uses `conv_tf` to featurize, can use a number of filters including patches from original images
 - `vgg16.py` -- Standalone script, uses VGG16 nn to featurize, can output any layer from policy to conv.
-(TODO)

 Below, we use 1000 episodes to gauge performance for both the least squares model and A3C.
 Statistics with a tilde ~ indicate the experiment is currently running.